hollowdll/hakjdb/docs/developer.md

 This generates the updated command documentation and places it in `docs/hakjctl-commands/generated` directory.

-## Generate self-signed TLS certificate and private key for testing
+## Generate self-signed TLS certificates and private keys for testing purposes.

-Currently no native mTLS support so only server certificate and private key.

 Directory `tls/test-cert` is meant for self-signed TLS certificates.
 Certificates should be placed there.
 They are meant only for testing and development.